atlas-v/about/README.md

 # about
-Ryan Baumann  about me website hosted on GitHub Pages
+About me site hosted on GitHub Pages